4D syndrome is a term given to syndromic glucagonomas, a type of pancreatic endocrine tumour.

 Amoebic colitis is a type of infectious colitis, more common in tropical and subtropical areas.
-The causative agent is a trophozoite of Entamoeba histolytica.
-The cyst form may live normally in the colon as commensal.
+The causative agent is the trophozoite form of the protozoan Entamoeba histolytica.
+In most cases of transmission, the cyst form lives in the colon as commensal and remains asymptomatic.

 The ampulla of Vater is a conical structure at the confluence of the common bile duct (CBD) and the main pancreatic duct that protrudes at the major duodenal papilla into the medial aspect of the descending duodenum.
 The entire structure is encased by smooth muscle fibers that compose the sphinc...

 The term ampullary tumour generally refers to either benign or malignant neoplasms that arise from the glandular epithelium of the ampulla of Vater, including 1:

 According to some authors, ampu...

 The Amsterdam criteria are used in the diagnosis hereditary non polyposis colorectal cancer (HNPCC).

 Initial description in 1991: